tongueroo/forger/README.md

 ## Dotenv File Support

 You can set and configure environment variables in `.env*` files.
 Examples of this are in the [example](docs/example) project.
+The env files are loaded in this order of precedence.

+1. .env.[FORGER_ENV].local
+2. .env.local
+3. .env.[FORGER_ENV]
+4. .env

+An concrete example, `FORGER_ENV=development` (development is the default)

+1. .env.development.local
+2. .env.local
+3. .env.development
+4. .env

 ## AMI Creation